 You could even keep an eye on your search terms report.
 This way you can see whether your ads are ranking for any keywords bringing in clicks and high conversion rates, but that you still haven’t written content for.

 And, the fact that you can always retarget the people who clicked on your ads and visited your landing pages is just an added bonus.
 After all, it often takes multiple impressions from initial contact to sale.
+If this sounds like a lot of trouble to do yourself, you can always hire a PPC agency to help.

 Have Your Customers Do Your Work